 To be eligible to file, one must have inside knowledge regarding fraud involving federal funds or programs.
 Because Medicare is funded with tax dollars, it qualifies.

 Whistleblowers who bring a False Claims Act case are entitled to a percentage of whatever monies are ultimately recovered by the government.
 In October of last year, an Alabama jury found AseraCare liable for bilking an estimated $67.5 million from Medicare.
 That translates into a minimum $10,125,000 whistleblower award.
 (The judge subsequently granted a new trial after determining she provided poor jury instructions.
 The Justice Department is seeking upwards of $200 million from AseraCare.
 How the final chapter plays out is unknown but hospice care billing fraud remains a huge problem.)

-If you have inside knowledge of fraud involving hospice care, give us a call.
+If you have inside knowledge of hospice fraud involving Medicaid or Medicare, give us a call.
 Our False Claims Act whistleblower clients have collected over $100 million in awards.
 Real money for real heroes.

 We can evaluate your information, discuss how the process works, and if you file, help insure you get the maximum award possible.

 For more information, visit our Hospice Fraud information page.
 Have specific questions or ready to see if you have case?
 Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney-client privilege and kept confidential.